fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Nonce**: this term has a variety of connotations, and depending on the situation, it is employed in many different ways.
 On the Ethereum mainnet, it refers to a distinct transaction identification number that rises in value with each subsequent transaction to assure different safety measures.
 It was originally created from a contraction of a term meaning "not more than once" (e.g. preventing a double-spend).

 * **NFT**: Non-Fungible Tokens are cryptographic assets built on a blockchain with unique identification codes and metadata that distinguish them from each other.
 These were born as ERC-721 crypto assets representing a unique or rare digital or real world item.
-They let us tokenize things like art, collectibles, even real estate through a securitization process that takes place on the blockchain.
+They let us tokenize things like art, collectibles, even real estate through a securitisation process that takes place on the blockchain.
 Unlike cryptocurrencies which are identical to each other and can be used as a medium for commercial transactions, NFTs represent unique and irreplaceable tokens, thereby making it impossible for one non-fungible token to be equal to another (i.e. NFTs are not fungible).
 This ensures a highly transparent and flexible record of ownership.
 An NFT can only have one owner at a time.
 Ownership is managed through the unique ID and metadata that no other token can replicate.
 NFTs are minted through smart contracts which assign ownership and manage the transferability of the NFT itself.
 When someone mints an NFT, they execute a code stored in the smart contracts that conform to different standards (i.e. ERC-721).
 This information is added to the blockchain where the NFT will be managed.

 * **Open source software**: it is a software for which the source code that is available to the public.
 One of the benefits of open source software is that people from outside the core development team can support it, collaboratively creating new features or fixing bugs.
 Open source licenses typically include language that prevents anyone from reselling the core code without significant changes.